jadijadi/lpic1book/content/1044_manage_disk_quotas.md

 ### Warning users

 There is a command for checking quotas and warning users called `warnquota`.
-It is good to run it time to time using a crontab \(will see this crontabs later\).
+It will be good to run it time to time using a crontab \(will see this crontabs later\).

 .